harvester/docs/docs/rancher/virtualization-management.md

 For Harvester v0.3.0 and above, virtualization management with the multi-cluster management feature will be supported using Rancher v2.6.x.

-1. Firstly, you will need to spin up a Rancher with v2.6.3 or above of Harvester v1.0.0 management.
+1. As a prerequisite, you will need to create a Rancher server with `v2.6.3` or above for Harvester `v1.0.0` integration.
 For testing purposes, you can spin up a Rancher server using the following `docker run` command:
     ```
     $ sudo docker run -d --restart=unless-stopped -p 80:80 -p 443:443 --privileged rancher/rancher:v2.6.3
     ```